clicalmani/tonka/docs/query_builder.md

 }
 ```

-The get method returns an instance of `Clicalmani\Foundation\Collection\Collection` containing the results of the query where each result is an instance of the [PHP stdClass](https://www.php.net/manual/en/class.stdclass.php) object.
+The get method returns an instance of [Collection](collection.md) containing the results of the query where each result is an instance of the [PHP stdClass](https://www.php.net/manual/en/class.stdclass.php) object.
 You can access the value of each column by accessing the column as a property of the object:

 ```php
 use Clicalmani\Foundation\Support\Facades\DB;